Sisyphus1813/Checksum-Sentinel/README.md

     - `css-update-recent.timer` → Refreshes recent feeds periodically.
     - `css-update-persistent.timer` → Refreshes persistent feeds less frequently.
   - Option for **no-daemon mode** (only updates without running a continuous daemon).

-- **Install Script** (`install.sh`)

-  - **Dependency Management:** Installs the Python component via `pip3` (defined in `pyproject.toml`) and compiles the Rust component via `cargo build --release`.
-This ensures both runtime environments (Python for feed updates, Rust for the file watcher) are properly set up.

-  - **Binary Deployment:** Moves the compiled Rust binary (`css`) into `/usr/local/bin/` so it is globally available in the system PATH for execution by `systemd` or users.

-  - **Systemd Integration:** Installs all relevant `.service` and `.timer` units into `/etc/systemd/system/`.
-This integrates the updater and watcher into the host’s init system, allowing automatic scheduling (via timers) and persistent background execution (via services).

-  - **SELinux Context Correction:** Calls `restorecon` on installed unit files to assign the correct SELinux labels (`systemd_unit_file_t`).
-Without this step, SELinux sometimes blocks systemd from reading the new service definitions.

-  - **Daemon and Timer Enablement:** Runs `systemctl daemon-reload` followed by `systemctl enable --now` for the timers (and optionally the watcher daemon).
-This makes the updater jobs active immediately and persistent across reboots.

----

 ## Installation